Lokesh-26/ReYOLOv8/README.md

 ```
 # Downloading the necessary data

-You can donwload the pretrained weights used in this work here:
+You can download the pretrained weights used in this work here:

 [pretrained weights](https://drive.google.com/drive/folders/1UHIShRPFNVq1hDIUDlWC2gCz-RAbidr7?usp=drive_link)